MailBeez/mailbeez-documentation/pages/03.documentation/05.configbeez/16.config_gdpr_consent/default.en.md

 The GDPR Consent module allows you to comply with requirements for custom consents, which might be necessary in some regions.

+All consent activites of customers are logged.
+The log-data can be accessed using the [GDPR Export System](/documentation/configbeez/config_gdpr_export).

 ## Configuration of GDPR consent types

 In `MailBeez > Configuration > GDPR Consent` you can edit the types of GDPR consents.
 By default you will find a consent for Store ratings and a consent for product ratings.